jackdondy/bib_modifier/readme..md

 # BibTeX Modifier

 ## Project Functionality

-This project  in a BibTeX file.
-The main functionalities include:
+This project modifies `.bib` files with the following key functionalities:

-1. remove unused items and sort the items in .bib according to a given .aux file
+1. **Remove Unused Entries & Sort**: Filters out unused entries and sorts the remaining entries based on citation order in a given `.aux` file.
-2. replace the journal name to Corresponding abbreviation according to a given IEEEfull.bib
+2. **Journal Name Convertion**: Replaces journal names with their string definitions according to the provided [IEEEfull.bib](https://ctan.org/tex-archive/macros/latex/contrib/IEEEtran/bibtex) mapping.
+3. **Title Protection**: Encloses citation titles with additional braces to prevent BibTeX from automatically converting text to lowercase.
-3. updates the year and month fields of citations according to local PDF files (by Everything tool)
+4. **Date Update**: Automatically updates the `year` and `month` fields of citations by extracting publication dates from local PDF files using the Everything search tool.

 ## Installation Guide